Christian HELP assistance programs Morgantown WV.

-Christian HELP runs or has information on many services across Monongalia County.
-The charity will work to support low-income families in Morgantown and other areas.
+Christian HELP provides financial help, grant money, free groceries or has information on many services across Monongalia County.
+The charity will work to support low-income families in Morgantown, the under-employed and other areas.
 As the agency receives available funding, the number of people assisted may increase or decrease accordingly.

 Support from Christian HELP with food and other bills